burakhanaksoy/Design_Principles/patterns/factory/README.md

 In this case, we are kind of breaking ```dependency inversion principle``` in which modules should be loosely coupled to one another.
 However, there's nothing much we can do about this.

 <b>All in all, factory methods and factory classes are very good  because they alleviate complex initialization processes, writing lots of lines inside __init__ method, and help building scalable applications.</b>

+>Summary

+- A factory method is a static(generally) method that creates objects
+- A factory is an entity that can take care of object creation
+- A factory can be external or reside inside the object as an inner class